Barrington Reynolds: Anti-slavery operations

 Reynolds settled into an early retirement for his convalescence, marrying Eliza Anne Dick (died August 1832) and living either in London or at his family estate at Penair, Cornwall.
 In 1838, Reynolds health had sufficiently recovered that he could return to sea, taking command of the ship of the line HMS Ganges in the Mediterranean and being made a Companion of the Order of the Bath.
 In Ganges, Reynolds participated in the bombardment of Acre during operations against Egyptian forces.
 Reynolds was promoted to rear-admiral in 1848, and given command at the Cape of Good Hope Station, with instructions to clamp down on the illegal slave traders who operated from West Africa.

 Reynolds was so successful off Africa, that at Admiralty dispatched him to cruise off the Brazilian coast on the same service.
 Over the next three years, Reynolds and his squadron captured dozens of slave ships, boarded and captured more at anchor on the Brazilian coast and, despite loud protests from the Brazilian government, raided Brazilian harbours along the coast, burning the empty slave ships which sheltered in them.
 In reply to the protests, Reynolds wrote to the Admiralty that "Nothing can be done with the Brazilian government on this matter except by compulsion".
 The actions of the forces under Reynolds' command have been credited with destroying the Brazilian slave trade completely by 1851.

 Promoted to vice-admiral in 1855, he became Commander-in-Chief, Plymouth in 1857 and was promoted to full admiral on retirement in 1860.
 He was also advanced to Knight Grand Cross of the Order of the Bath.
 He died in 1861 at the family home and was buried in St Clement's Churchyard near Truro.
-He was survived by his wife.